 man working on multi-tenant vs. single-tenant systems

 Digital transformation is accelerating rapidly, yet many businesses are still wondering how to proceed.
 For most, it will require a shift in thinking and operational activities.
 Succeeding in this transformation will require you to make critical choices surrounding more efficient workflows, data security, and profitability.
 One of the four pillars of digital transformation is IT uplift, which focuses on improving the IT infrastructure.
 Whether that means your company’s mobile infrastructure or cloud architecture, there are many considerations — especially when dealing with software applications.
-Multi-tenant and single-tenant systems may offer you a potential solution.
+Multi-tenant vs. single-tenant systems may offer you a potential solution.

 When leveraging the power of cloud computing, you’ll need to decide which type of architecture is the right solution for you.
 Your options are single- or multi-tenant systems, both of which have unique pros and cons.
 Factors influencing your decision will include cost, scalability, privacy, and efficiency.
 This guide provides a comprehensive breakdown of the two, so you can more easily determine which system is best for your business.